Related topics, below

 Dr. Hurst demurred.
 “I never had a case where I could exclude arson,” he said.
 “It’s not possible to do that.”(a)

-Sadly, but in character (b), Barry Scheck and the Innocent Project have stated, flatly, that it wasn't arson and that Willingham was an innocent executed (c) All that Scheck and the IP are doing is injuring the credibility of forensic science.
+Sadly, but in character (b), Barry Scheck and the Innocence Project have stated, flatly, that it wasn't arson and that Willingham was an innocent executed (c) All that Scheck and the IP are doing is injuring the credibility of forensic science.
 Evidently, for them, the find their agenda worth it.
 Former Texas Governor Mark White, now an anti death penalty activist, appears headed down this path, as well.

 (a) "Family’s Effort to Clear Name Frames Debate on Executions", John Schwartz, New York Times, October 14, 2010,